What Is Audience Signal In Google Ads? (Simple Guide + Examples)

 Google Ads Uses Your Signals as a Starting Point — Then Expands From There

 Google uses your signals as a starting point, then expands to anyone else who looks likely to convert.
-The ad platform expands even if they’re not on your provided lists.
+Audience signals are used in various campaign types, such as Performance Max, App Campaigns, and Discovery Campaigns, to help guide initial targeting.
+The ad platform expands even if they'’re not on your provided lists.

 The “Unique Cross‑Hatch” Method: How to Build Your Brand’s Audience Matrix

-When you sit down and add In-Market audiences (like Home & Garden) + your First-Party data + Affinity segments (like Pet Lovers or Thrill Seekers), you are creating a unique cross-hatch.
-You are telling the machine: "My ideal customer lives at the intersection of these three things."
+When you sit down and add In-Min market audiences (like Home & Garden) + your First-Party data + affinity audience (like Pet Lovers or Thrill Seekers), you are creating a unique cross-hatch.
+You are telling the machine: “My ideal customer lives at the intersection of these three things.”

 People often don't realize how specific you can get.
 Once Google Ads starts seeing conversions, it feeds information back to you in the Insights tab.